Monday, April 21, 2014

 Everybody Loves a Parade!
-This week: “Throw us something, VFG!”
-The VFG has a parade every day – a VINTAGE parade, that is!
+This week: “Garden of Earth Day Delights” The VFG has a parade every day – a VINTAGE parade, that is!
 Each week the VFG seller members are invited to show off their vintage that fits a theme.
 Themes change from week to week, highlighting a theme for the season, a particular color or style, or something just for fun.
-We have some really fun themes coming, so why not join us in
+We have some really fun themes coming, so why not join us

 Monday, December 02, 2013